690210A 10th

 [B: What About You?
 (Billy Preston)]

-- Honky Tonk Women 1 (MJ/KR) -probably live vocals on a prepared
+- Honky Tonk Women 1 (MJ/KR) -live vocals to a prepared backing track

-- Honky Tonk Women 2 (MJ/KR) -probably live vocals on a prepared
+- Honky Tonk Women 2 (MJ/KR) -live vocals to a prepared backing track

 Note: Version 1 was televised on the 10th, 17th and 31st July.